Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Uprostřed pokoje, ve kterém po stěnách visely podobizny Františka Josefa a Viléma, následníka trůnu Karla Františka Josefa, generála Viktora Dankla, arcivévody Bedřicha a šéfa generálního štábu Konráda z Hötzendorfu, stál pán bůh.

-Welfer was a "war doctor" who had lived very well as a student on a grant from a deceased uncle.
-He would receive the grant every year until he had graduated.
-The pay-out was four times higher than an expected salary so the studies dragged on until the war wrecked it all.
-Now, in Budapest, he had to see to Kadett Biegler who had shitted his trousers full after his nasty dream on the train.
+was a "war doctor" who had lived very well as a student on a grant from a deceased uncle.
+He would receive the grant every year until he graduated.
+The pay-out was four times higher than an expected salary, so the studies dragged on until the war ruined it all.
+Now, in Budapest, he had to attend to Kadett Biegler, who had soiled his trousers after his nasty dream on the train.

 Quote(s) from the novel